The Shanghai Museum

 Curators of the Shanghai Museum

 - In association with a major Chinese cultural institution, close to the heart of the new Chinese self-awareness but wholly uncontentious.
 The book will be the official guide to the whole collection

 - The book will be the indispensable purchase for every visitor, both Chinese and foreign.
 It will be guaranteed display in China’s finest museum, and will have a life of a decade or more

 - Introduction by Chen Xiejen, Director of the Museum

-- Will be published in the internationally renowned format of Scala Publishers, the world’s leading publisher of books for museums e.g. The Prado, The Uffizi, The Louvre, The National Gallery Washington, amongst many others
+- Will be published in the internationally renowned format of Scala Publishers, the world’s leading publisher of books for museums such as The Prado, The Uffizi, The Louvre and The National Gallery Washington, among many others